Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Lumbar disk replacement is a relatively new procedure to relieve low back pain.
-It’s generally seen as an alternative to the more common spinal fusion surgery that permanently joins two vertebrae together.
+Lumbar disk replacement is generally seen as an alternative to the more common spinal fusion surgery.
+Fusion permanently joins 2 vertebrae together.
 Lumbar disk replacement is a major surgery that requires general anesthesia and a hospital stay.

 In general, lumbar disk replacement surgery might be recommended if: